Browse by Era

 Maryam bint Imran (Mary, Mother of Jesus)

-Maryam bint Imran (Mary), the mother of Prophet Isa (Jesus), holds a uniquely exalted position in Islam as the only woman mentioned by name in the Quran.
-Revered for her purity, devotion, and miraculous virgin birth of Jesus, she is considered one of the greatest women in Islamic history and a model of faith and righteousness for all believers.
+Maryam bint Imran (Mary), mother of Prophet Isa (Jesus), holds a uniquely exalted place in Islam as the only woman named in the Quran.
+Revered for her purity, devotion, and the miraculous virgin birth of Jesus, she is regarded as one of the greatest women and a model of faith.

 Mecca (Makkah)